 Now who’d have thought that after all,

 Something as simple as rock ‘n’ roll would save us all.

 Whether it really has to be rock’n’roll to be the saviour might be up for debate, it also could be folk or pop or jazz or punk or anything.
 It just has to be music, I think.
 At least I’m convinced that music, any kind of music, does help when you’re feeling down.

 And I still believe (I still believe) in the sound,

 That has the power to raise a temple and tear it down.

 I share that believe that some songs or the emotion they evoke have that power.
 Not quite literally, but… you know.
 Anyway, I do like the image these words create in my mind.

 And I still believe (I still believe) in the need,

 For guitars and drums and desperate poetry.

-Well, sometimes songs have to have crashing guitars and drums. *g* There is no rocking song with a beat, is there?
+Well, sometimes songs have to have crashing guitars and drums. *g* There is no rocking song without a beat, is there?
 And I have to say I really enjoy Frank Turners way with words, not just in this song, but also in a few others whose lyrics have caught my attention.
 Lyrics are poetry, after all…

 And I still believe (I still believe) that everyone,